Ahrweiler (district): Geography

 The Rhine forms the eastern border of the district.
 The Ahr, a tributary of the Rhine, enters the district in the southeast and runs northeastwards to meet the Rhine within the borders of the district.

 Ahrweiler is located in the northernmost part of the Eifel mountains.
-The mountains to the north of the Ahr River are called the Ahrberge; they are less high than the Hohe Eifel ("High Eifel") in the south of the district.
+The mountains to the north of the Ahr are called the Ahr Hills; they are lower than the mountains of the High Eifel in the south of the district.

-Walporzheim, one kilometer west of Ahrweiler, has some curious rock formations called the "Bunte Kuh" (Colorful Cow) and the "Kaiserstuhl" (Emperor's Chair).
+Walporzheim, one kilometre west of Ahrweiler, has some curious rock formations called the "Bunte Kuh" (Colorful Cow) and the "Kaiserstuhl" (Emperor's Chair).

 The forests of the Eifel are the result of reforestations in the 19th century.
 The most common tree is the fir, which was originally not native to the region.
 The Ahr river and its smaller affluents serve as a habitat for rare animals, that are adapted to alluvial forests.
 Examples are the oriole, the nightingale and the endangered black kite.
 Some fens in the area were drained in the 20th century.
 The Rodder Maar, a lake in the eastern part of the district, was drained in the 1950s, and a coniferous forest was planted on the former water body; in 1998 the lake was restored, and rare animals begin to arrive there again.
 The geology of the lake is uncertain.
 In its circular shape it appears similar to volcanic maars that are found in the nearby Daum region, but there is no evidence of volcanism, and so it is not a "maar".
 In 2013 evidence that it is meteoritic in origin was presented.

 Ahrweiler is also characterised by orchards and vineyards.
 The lower Ahr River is one of the northernmost wine regions of Germany, known for its red wines from Pinot noir (Spätburgunder) and Portugieser.

 Ahrweiler is especially well known for its vineyards and wineries.
 Wine growing and trading has been going on in Ahrweiler for over 1,000 years.
 The town is the chief cultivator for the red wine known as "Ahrburgunder".
-Bachem, which lies one kilometer south of Ahrweiler, is also well known for its "Frühburgunder", a local name for Pinot Noir Précoce.
+Bachem, which lies one kilometre south of Ahrweiler, is also well known for its "Frühburgunder", a local name for Pinot Noir Précoce.
 Traditionally, in this small town more of this wine is produced than in any other place in the Ahr valley.

 On the first Sunday in September there is a traditional and annual wine festival in Ahrweiler, for which a "Wine Queen," or "Burgundia", is elected.
 Within the district are also the wine festival on the first Sunday in July at Bachem and another one in nearby Walporzheim on the first Sunday in August.
 By the way, Walporzheim also has the oldest wine house in the Ahr, named St. Peters, which dates from 1246.

 The Nürburgring, a famous Formula One circuit, is located in the district.